ianhussey/blogdown-site/content/posts/2025-08-11-postpublication-peerreview-should-focus-on-highly-influential-articles/index.md

 sitemap: true
 ---

-In their recent piece in the Chronical of Higher Education "Social Science Is Broken.
+In their recent piece in the Chronicle of Higher Education "Social Science Is Broken.
 Here’s How to Fix It", [Gelman & King (2025)](https://www.chronicle.com/article/social-science-is-broken-heres-how-to-fix-it) argued that science needs "a post-publication, citation-triggered review process," where highly cited and therefore influential articles are automatically given post-publication peer review at a certain citation threshold.

 We very much agree.
 Our bug bounty program for science, ERROR (https://error.reviews), is already built on these principles:

-1. Science would benefit from mulltiple parallel systems of verification in addition to pre-publication peer review, such as a more formalised post-publication peer review process.
+1. Science would benefit from multiple parallel systems of verification in addition to pre-publication peer review, such as a more formalized post-publication peer review process.
-2. Given finite time and resources, rexamining the most influential articles has the greatest potential to uncover important errors that might exist.
+2. Given finite time and resources, re-examining the most influential articles has the greatest potential to uncover important errors that might exist.

 <br>